-Hope Motorsports (Formula SAE)
+Hope College Formula Racing (Formula SAE)

 Accelerating Engineers to the Top

-|The evaluations of the car’s handling through a tightly wound course testing the car’s suspension and power.||The evaluation of every aspect of the car and driver abilities.
-It is a 22-kilometer race with a mandatory driver change halfway through the race that forces the team to restart the car after the driver change.||The evaluation of the car’s cornering ability through a narrow figure-eight course, which tests the setup and balance of the suspension.||The evaluation of the car’s fuel economy, which is calculated during the endurance event.|
+|DYNAMIC EVENT: ENDURANCE (27.5%)||The evaluation of every aspect of the car and driver abilities.
+It is a 22-kilometer race with a mandatory driver change halfway through the race that forces the team to restart the car after the driver change.|

 Bultman Student Center115 East 12th StreetSuite 107Holland, MI 49423